-- 6.2.7 Permanent, full-time employment is used for all corework performed by the unit of certification.
-Casual, temporary and day labour is limited to jobs that are temporary or seasonal. - 6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their choice and to bargain collectively.
-Where the right to freedom of association and collective bargaining are restricted under - 6.3.1 (C) A published statement recognising freedom of association and right to collective bargaining in national languages is available and is explained to all workers in languages that they understand, and is demonstrably implemented. - 6.3.2 Minutes of meetings between the unit of certification with trade unions or workers representatives, who are freely elected, are documented in national languages and made available upon request. - 6.3.3 Management does not interfere with the formation or operation of registered unions/ labour organisations or associations, or other freely elected representatives for all workers including migrant and contract workers.
+Criteria Indicators ToC Outcomes 6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their choice and to bargain collectively.
+Where the right to freedom of association and collective bargaining are restricted under law, the employer facilitates parallel means of independent and free association and bargaining for all such personnel.
+(C) A published statement recognising freedom of association and right to collective bargaining in national languages is available and is explained to all workers in languages that they understand and is demonstrably implemented.
+6.3.2 Minutes of meetings between the unit of certification with trade unions or workers representatives, who are freely elected, are documented in national languages and made available upon request.
+6.3.3 Management does not interfere with the formation or operation of registered unions/ labour organisations or associations, or other freely elected representatives for all workers including migrant and contract workers.
 Human rights upheld; Safe and decent work